 Michael also worked as the Marketing Director at Graywolf Press, where he oversaw Graywolf’s dynamic publicity team, launched Graywolf’s new website, revamped Graywolf’s logo, and worked closely with independent booksellers around the country, landing multiple Graywolf Press books on the ABA’s Indie Next list, including the aforementioned The Empathy Exams.

-Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner, Bad Feminist author Roxane Gay, the Washington Post‘s Ron Charles, the Chicago Tribune‘s Jennifer Day, Buzzfeed‘s Isaac Fitzgerald, freelance critic Michael Schaub, the New York Times Book Review‘s Pamela Paul, prestigious poetry critic Steph Burt, Slate‘s Laura Miller, and New York Times Book Review‘s Parul Sehgal.
-He has spoken about marketing and publicity at many book conferences, including “Poets & Writers Live” in Chicago, Grub Street’s “The Muse & the Marketplace in Boston, the Decatur Book Festival in Atlanta, and multiple appearances at Book Expo America, as well at various universities, including Macalester College, Hamline University, the University of North Carolina, and the University of North Carolina at Wilmington.
+Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner, Bad Feminist author Roxane Gay, the Washington Post‘s Ron Charles, the Chicago Tribune‘s Jennifer Day, Buzzfeed‘s Isaac Fitzgerald, freelance critic Michael Schaub, the New York Times Book Review‘s Pamela Paul, prestigious poetry critic Steph Burt, Slate‘s Laura Miller, New York Times Book Review‘s Parul Sehgal, and GQ‘s Kevin Nguyen.
+He has spoken about marketing and publicity at many book conferences, including “Poets & Writers Live” in Chicago, Grub Street’s “The Muse & the Marketplace” in Boston, the Decatur Book Festival in Atlanta, and multiple appearances at Book Expo America, as well at various universities, including Macalester College, Hamline University, the University of North Carolina, and the University of North Carolina at Wilmington.

 In May 2015 Michael co-founded Broadside PR with his esteemed colleagues, Kimberly Burns and Whitney Peeling; together, they write the “Ask the Publicists” column at LitHub.
 Please visit Broadside PR for more information.